justinkelly/justinkelly.github.io/_posts/2020-01-07-benchmarking-could-vision-apis-for-the-transcription-of-historical-handwritten-documents.md

 | Average ||| 78% | 74% | 16%|

 </div>

-Percentage score is based on number of words in the documents correctly transcriped.

 Scaled for difficulty: Easy = .5, Medium = 1, Hard = 1.5, Very Hard = 2